dh256git/project27/src/index.md

 ---
 layout: default
 title: Project27 Skills - Skills that matter
-tagline: A skill studio for disabled talents
+tagline: The skill studio for disabled talents
 author: Daniel Hajas
 reviewer: Danielle Garratt
 date: 2022-08-27
-updated: 2024-02-04
+updated: 2024-07-04
 hero-image: /assets/images/covers/tulips-cover.jpeg
 hero-image-description: Daniel and Danielle are standing on a platform, with vast fields of colourful tulips and a canal in the background.
 Both of them smile at the camera.
-pitch: We enable blind or learning disabled young people to experience flow, while they are developing skills that matter for professional development and personal growth, through our learning platform, community support, and principles of entrepreneurship.
+pitch: We create personalised pathways of experiential training and professional development opportunities for blind and learning-disabled individuals.
+Through our community-driven learning resources and co-working platform, we provide a safe-space and tailored support to help members develop valuable skills, find their passions, and succeed in the job market, such that they can grow personally and professionally at the pace that suits them.
 licence: copyright
 buttonStyle: fg-general-land
 backgroundStyle: bg-general-land